The Shape of a Glean Devotion

-Glean gives fasting a clear sequence: tell the truth, define the fast, receive tailored guidance, and keep refining the practice until it feels honest enough to keep.
+Glean gives devotion a clear sequence: tell the truth, define the devotion, receive tailored guidance, and keep refining the practice until it feels honest enough to keep.

 What Changes